 Presentation Flows

 OID4VP supports multiple presentation flows to accommodate different verification scenarios.
-The choice of flow depends on whether the wallet and verifier are on the same device and who initiates the interaction.
+The choice of flow depends on whether the wallet and verifier are on the same device, who initiates the interaction, and whether verification happens online or in-person.

 Flow Comparison